-This first half term our topic is The Great Fire of London
+This half term our topic is Chocolate.

 PE takes place on a Monday and Tuesday afternoon.
 Can you please make sure that your child has a named PE kit in school each day, with a school PE T-shirt, a pair of school PE shorts, a pair of trainers/pumps and a pair of warmer joggers for the cooler weather.